 These 4 year studentships pay a stipend to cover maintenance as well as paying the university fees and provide funding for mini-project, PhD travel expenses and research support.
-The stipends are at the standard research council rates (for 2017/18 that is estimated as £14,533 per annum).
+The stipends are at the standard research council rates (for 2017/18 that is £14,533 per annum).

 In exceptional cases for outstanding candidates funding may be available to overseas students.
 For notes on eligibility for EPSRC funding please click here.
 A range of information pertaining to Studentships can be found on the EPSRC website.

 Stage 1: Initial Expression of Interest

 Fill in the Stage 1 Application Form, attaching a copy of your CV and indicating which PhD project(s) you are interested in.

 We will respond as quickly as possible and guide you through the full application process.